Ulster Football Championship's pulse still beating

 "I got a step on Conor Meyler for probably the first time in the game," said O'Hanlon afterwards.

-And while a Shane Carey point then edged Monaghan two up by the 60th minute, Tyrone cancelled out Farney leads on four subsequent occasions in a frantic finale before a Darren McCurry point in the 75th minute seemed to have finally subdued the Farney men.
+And while a Shane Carey point then edged Monaghan two up by the 60th minute, Tyrone cancelled out Farney leads on four subsequent occasions in a frantic finale before a Darren McCurry point in the 75th minute seemed to have finally subdued Corey's side.

 Corey claimed that he would "probably have been disappointed to go to extra-time" even though he surely would have taken it after McCurry hit Tyrone's last score, with only seconds remaining.